 In a virtualized environment using VMX, the guest software stack typically runs on a logical processor in VMX non-root operation.
 This mode of operation is similar to that of ordinary processor operation outside of the virtualized environment.
-This chapter describes the differences between VMX non-root operation and ordinary processor operation with special attention to causes of VM exits (which bring a logical processor from VMX non-root operation).
-The differences between VMX non-root operation are described in the following sections:
+This chapter describes the differences between VMX non-root operation and ordinary processor operation with special attention to causes of VM exits (which bring a logical processor from VMX non-root operation to root operation).
+The differences between VMX non-root operation and ordinary processor operation are described in the following sections:

-- Section 25.1, "Instructions That Cause VM Exits" - Section 25.2, "APIC-Access VM Exits" - Section 25.3, "Other Causes of VM Exits" - Section 25.4, "Changes to Instruction Behavior in VMX Non-Root Operation" - Section 25.5, "APIC Accesses That Do Not Cause VM Exits" - Section 25.6, "Other Changes in VMX Non-Root Operation" - Section 25.7, "Features Specific to VMX Non-Root Operation"
+- Section 25.1, "Instructions That Cause VM Exits" - Section 25.2, "Other Causes of VM Exits" - Section 25.3, "Changes to Instruction Behavior in VMX Non-Root Operation" - Section 25.4, "Other Changes in VMX Non-Root Operation" - Section 25.5, "Features Specific to VMX Non-Root Operation"